NicoHood/HoodLoader2/Readme.md

 * Some i/o pins are connected to the 328/2560 (Serial, RESET)
 * Less i/o pins, not all pins are broken out (SS, INT, etc)
 * No I2C (u2 series doesn't have TWI) but Serial (to 328/2560) and SPI (master only)
+* Baud 1200 is used for Serial reprogramming, you wont be able to use the USB-Serial bridge with active Hoodloader

+See [HID Project](https://github.com/NicoHood/HID) for the Arduino IDE core files/examples.

 Two Microcontrollers are better than one
 =========================================